aid4nscud/friends-music-rec/README.md

 MVP FEATURES:

 - Login/Register a User ---- (COMPLETED)
-- User is presented with recommendations and can interact with them
+- User is presented with recommendations from other users (and can interact with them??)
-- User can search any song and recommend it. ---- (COMPLETED)(NEEDED: associate user with their recommendation)
+- User can search any song and recommend it. ---- (COMPLETED)